Quick Quiz ( Mobile Recommended )

 - Continuous And Comprehensive Evaluation Pedagogy CTET MCQ

-Motivation And Learning CTET MCQ for Students
+Motivation And Learning CTET mcq for Students

 Motivation techniques are effective only up to which level of the cognitive domain?